Skip to main menu Skip to main content Skip to footer

 Our Locations

-We proudly serve patients at our eye clinics in Tarpon Springs, Tampa, St. Petersburg, Clearwater, Spring Hill, and in The Villages at Lake Sumter Landing, Brownwood and coming to Wesley Chapel in Spring 2023.
+We proudly serve patients at our eye clinics in Tarpon Springs, Tampa, St. Petersburg, Clearwater, Spring Hill, Wesley Chapel and in The Villages at Lake Sumter Landing and Brownwood.
 Our philosophy is to treat those we serve as though they are a member of our own families.
 From the first phone call or email to the follow-up visit and beyond, we’re here to serve you.
 Our goal is to help preserve and optimize your vision.

 43309 US Highway 19 N